vegaprotocol/social-media-verification/README.md

 This is a simple Python script that searches Twitter for tweets that contain an expected string.
 Once it finds a matching tweet, it attempts to extract a public key and signature from the end of the Tweet, verify the signature, and if it's valid, store the Twitter identity in MongoDB alongside the public key.

+## Deploying to devnet and Fairground

+The process is fully automated:
+* once you merge your change onto `develop` branch it will automatically deploy to Devnet. (see [GitHub Workflow](.github/workflows/deploy-devnet.yml) for details)
+* once you merge `develop` into `main` branch it will automatically deploy to Stagnet and Fairground. (see [GitHub Workflow](.github/workflows/deploy-fairground.yml) for details)

+Important: Please note that all files from [src](src) directory are deployed, so be careful what you add/remove there.

 ## Local development

 ### Run linters